The liar and the thief rejoice in their first year only. –Greek Proverb

 Yes.
 I don’t know why. except that i have been somewhat intentionally self-destructive, perhaps out of spite for the health nuts. always a supporter of fast food.

 Looking back, I find that quite a thing for Vicky to say.
 It’s got me thinking about how when we’re sick, we crave more poison.
-It’s strange that we keep reproducing the same conditions, even when they bring us misery, pain and sickness.
+It’s strange that human beings keep reproducing familiar conditions, even when they bring us misery, sickness and pain.
 The tobacco industry has relied on this tragic human truth for decades.
 Still, I was surprised to hear Vicky say it.
 Do Vicky’s eating habits spite the health nuts?
-This diet brings depression, addiction, bloating, gas, weight gain, anger, low vibration, malnutrition and the bad karma associated with fast food and the horrifying cruelty behind it.
+I can’t say I’m speechless with envy at a diet that brings depression, addiction, bloating, gas, weight gain, anger, low vibration, malnutrition and the bad karma associated with fast food and the horrifying cruelty behind it.
 If anyone is enduring all this to spite me, I guess I’d have to say they aren’t getting far with it.